 Maths

 We believe that students deserve an engaging and ambitious mathematics curriculum, rich in skills and knowledge, which ignites curiosity and readies them for everyday life and employment in a global and digital society.
+Being a mathematician at Reedings is about far more than just being an efficient calculator.

 Our mathematics curriculum will give students the opportunity to: